asancarc/advanced_permissions_request/README.md

 3. At this point, administrators will have the discretion to decide whether or not to grant the role requested by the user.
   - If administrators grant the new role to the user, the created content will transition to a published state.
   - To keep a record of which user has granted this new role, they will be recorded as the author of the last update to the relevant node.
+  - If site admins have declined the user's request, they will receive an email notification informing them of this.

 ## UNINSTALL